Project Summary

 Project Description

-The steep terrain on the South Fraser Perimeter Road required the largest quantity of MSE walls on a highway project in British Columbia – over 63,000 m2.
-Different proprietary systems were procured depending on the geography:
+The steep terrain on the South Fraser Perimeter Road in Delta, B.C., required the largest quantity of MSE walls on a highway project in British Columbia – over 63,000 m2.
+This particular expressway is a forty-kilometre, four-lane road that stretches from the Tsawwassen Ferry Terminal to the City of Surrey.

-• 26,000 m2 of rock-faced galvanized steel straps from SSL
+• 26,000 m2 of rock-faced galvanized steel straps from SSL;

-• 24,000 m2 of rock-faced geogrid straps from Nilex
+• 24,000 m2 of rock-faced geogrid straps from Nilex;

-• 8,000 m2 of 70 degree green MSE walls from Nilex
+• 8,000 m2 of 70 degree green MSE walls from Nilex;

-• 5,200 m2 of two-staged abutment precast panel MSE walls from Nilex
+• 5,200 m2 of two-staged abutment precast panel MSE walls from Nilex.

-Typically, select granular quarried aggregate is used as backfill however the project team received over $1 million in savings by using Fraser River sand.
-The team performed triaxial tests to confirm the sand friction angle.
-The sand caused a slight increase in the MSE strap length and thus caused greater excavation however; the sand was much more cost effective and allowed for all-weather construction due to its porous nature.
+The team performed triaxial tests to confirm the sand friction angle, and discovered that the sand caused a slight increase in the MSE strap length, thus causing greater excavation.
+However, the sand was much more cost-effective, and allowed for all-weather construction due to its porous nature.

-Other cost savings were employed on the MSE walls including:
+Other cost savings were employed on the MSE walls, including:

-• Using extensible geogrid in bridge abutments where it is typically not allowed
+• Using extensible geogrid in bridge abutments where it is typically not allowed;

-• Founding true bridge abutments directly on MSE walls as tall as 18 meters
+• Founding true bridge abutments directly on MSE walls as tall as 18 meters;

-• Designing split grade(tiered) MSE walls to reduce excavation volumes
+• Designing split-grade (tiered) MSE walls to reduce excavation volumes.